Webinar: Philanthropy Under Pressure: Innovative Giving Strategies for an Uncertain Future.

 Economic Development

 Poverty compounds humankind’s worst dilemmas.
-Eradicating it would result in an improved quality of life for all – ensuring access to nutritious food, clean water, quality medical care, education and more.
+Eradicating it would improve the quality of life for all – ensuring access to nutritious food, clean water, quality medical care, education, and more.
 It would boost economies and revitalize our environmental resources.
 In other words, eradicating poverty would help individuals and communities thrive.

--Agriculture can help reduce poverty, raise income and improve food security for 80% of the world’s poor.
+-Agriculture can help reduce poverty, raise incomes, and improve food security for 80% of the world’s poor.

 Explore the resources below to see the impact of their work.